 The REIT has been formed to own multi-suite residential properties in Canada and the United States.
-The REIT indirectly holds, through the Partnership, interests in a portfolio of 16 Canadian and 27 U.S. multi-suite residential communities.
-The REIT currently owns approximately 69.4% of the Partnership through the ownership of Class A LP Units and 100% of Morguard NAR GP Limited (the "REIT GP"), which manages and controls the business and affairs of the Partnership and is bound by the investment guidelines and operating policies applicable to the REIT.
+The REIT indirectly holds, through the Partnership, interests in a portfolio of 16 Canadian and 26 U.S. multi-suite residential communities, and one U.S. retail property.
+The REIT currently owns approximately 69.5% of the Partnership through the ownership of Class A LP Units and 100% of Morguard NAR GP Limited (the "REIT GP"), which manages and controls the business and affairs of the Partnership and is bound by the investment guidelines and operating policies applicable to the REIT.